-15.2 Documents and text: State of the art
+11.1 Documents and text: State of the art

-Since textual conversion is a useful task for a lot of text processing applications, there has been developed a huge variety of conversion libraries and software in order to get a plain text file from the most common formats (see Anjewierden, 2003).
+Since textual conversion is a useful task for a lot of text processing applications, a huge variety of conversion libraries and software in order to get a plain text file from the most common formats has been developed (see Anjewierden, 2003).
 As a matter of fact, the conversion of RTF and HTML formats into plain text is a task that is completely satisfied by the modern technologies, and it represents a quite trivial issue.
-More problems emerge from the conversion procedures starting from PDR or PS format (see the next paragraphs for further details).
+More problems emerge from the conversion procedures starting from PDF or PS format (see the next paragraphs for further details).
 Format adaptation is needed to pre-process document in order to deal with the main procedures of the AXMEDIS linguistic interface (keyword extraction and language guessing) and of the content protection and fingerprint.
-In the following section (7.1.3) there are presented the libraries to be exploited.
+In the following section (7.1.3), the libraries to be exploited are presented.